borntofrappe/game-development/Games/Lunar Lander/README.md

 In the `Noise` and `Box2D` folder I develop a series of demos which work as the foundation of the eventual game.
 These are useful given personal inexperience with noise functions and the physics library respectively.

-In the `ParticleSystem` folder, I also experiment with how Love2D draws a particle system.
+In the `Particles` folder, I also experiment with how Love2D draws a particle system.
 This topic was first introduced in `03 Breakout`, but only at surface level.

 Each folder has a dedicated `README` to describe the different concepts and demos.
 Here, however, I annotate the specificities introduced in the game itself.